Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Three examples

-We motivate the use of randomization empirical processes with the help of two particular examples that we are going to revisit multiple times in the upcoming sections: Pearson's correlation coefficient and the Mann-Whitney effect for right-censored paired data.
+We motivate the use of randomization empirical processes with the help of three particular examples that we are going to revisit multiple times in the upcoming sections: the Pearson correlation coefficient, the Mann-Whitney effect for right-censored paired data, and cumulative incidence functions in competing risks situations.
+Throughout the article, we write $(\Omega, \mc A, P)$ for the underlying probability space.
+We denote expectations, variances, and covariances as $E$, $var$, and $cov$, respectively.
+Multivariate quantities are printed in bold-type, random quantities and some functions usually get capital letters.